Medical Therapy Associates

 2. The Reduction Phase Once you realize you can survive on slightly less, we begin the true taper.

-Decrease your dose by roughly 1/8th to 1/16th (0.25mg to 0.5mg) every week.
+Decrease your dose by roughly 1/16th to 1/8th (0.25mg to 0.5mg) every week.

-• Make your reduction on a Saturday.
+• Make your reduction on say, a Saturday.
 This gives you Sunday to see how you feel before the work week begins.

-The Final Step: The "Jump"
+The Final Step: The "Freedom Day"

 • This avoids the 3–4 weeks of "the blahs" and low energy that usually accompany stopping Suboxone.
 It creates a clean break.